anaclumos/extracranial/Research/pages/Vertical Federated Learning.md

 1. **Complexity**.
 Secure aggregation methods like [[Secure Multi-Party Computation|SMPC]] can be computationally expensive and complicated to implement.
 2. **Alignment**.
 All parties must have data on the same set of samples, which might not always be feasible or straightforward to achieve.
 3. **Communication Overhead**.
 Exchanging model updates can be bandwidth-intensive, mainly when secure cryptographic methods are employed.
 4. **Trust and Governance**.
-A secure and mutually agreed-upon protocol is essential to ensure no party cheats or gains an unfair advantage.
+A secure and mutually agreed-upon protocol ensures no party cheats or gains an unfair advantage.

 ### Applications